Radiation Detection Co (RDC)

 LeadershipRyan Turk, CEO

 Radiation Detection Company (RDC) is led by Ryan Turk, who acquired the business in late 2020 after a 4-month search.
 Ryan launched his search fund, Amberfield Partners, in July 2020, and based his search in Charlottesville, VA.
-During his search, Ryan pursued opportunities in the industrial and manufacturing-related software, dental industry services, and specialty call center industries.
+During his search, Ryan pursued opportunities in the industrial and manufacturing-related software, dental services, and specialty call centers.